-Jean Alfred Villain-Marais, better known as Jean Marais (11 December 1913 8 November 1998), was a French stage and screen actor, writer, stage director and sculptor.
+Jean Alfred Villain-Marais, better known as Jean Marais (11 December 1913 – 8 November 1998), was a French stage and screen actor, writer, stage director, and sculptor.

-- Beauty and the Beast (1946) as The Beast / Avenant
+- Beauty and the Beast (1946) as the Beast and Avenant

-- Les Chouans (1947) as the marquis of Montauran
+- Les Chouans (1947) as the Marquis of Montauran

-- Ruy Blas (1948) as Ruy Blas / Don César de Bazan
+- Ruy Blas (1948) as Ruy Blas and Don César de Bazan

 - Orpheus (1950) as Orpheus

 - The Count of Monte Cristo (1954) as Edmond Dantès/Count of Monte Cristo

 - School for Love (1955) as Eric Walter